sdss/meeting-2025/local-info/index.md

 ## 🎉 Special Events
 - Check again closer to the Meeting 😉

 <!--
 - **Heidelberg Spring Festival**: Celebrate the arrival of spring with local music, food, and festivities.
-- **Christmas Market**: Experience the magic of Heidelberg’s Christmas Market with its festive stalls and decorations.
 -->

 We hope you enjoy your stay in Heidelberg!